Skip to main content

 Here’s how your marketing campaign workflow might look if you set it up in Asana.

-Design workflows cover ideation, wireframing, prototyping, revisions, and final delivery.
-Visual representations help designers collaborate seamlessly.
+Design workflows involve ideation, wireframing, prototyping, revisions, and final delivery.
+Visual representations help designers collaborate on work.

 design workflow